MefhigosetH/pinguino-boards/README.md

 * Official site at http://www.pinguino.cc
 * My personal blog at http://www.mefhigoseth.com.ar/p/pinguino.html

-### Requirements
+Notes:

-The schematics and boards are designed with Kicad 2012-nov-02 version.
+* The schematics and boards are designed with Kicad 2012-nov-02 version.
+* Master branch have the latest stable board design.
+Recomended for production.
+Test passed.
+* Testing branch may have partial, incomplete or non-functional boards.
+Use at your own risk.

 # pinguino-2550-v1